 Ludwig liked to drink tea here and had his servants dressed in Oriental costumes to enhance the experience.

-The Moroccan House was built in Morocco for the International Exhibition in Vienna 1873.
-The king bought it in 1878 and redecorated it to Linderhof Palace.
+The Moroccan House was built in Morocco for the International Exhibition in Vienna in 1873.
+The king bought it in 1878 and redecorated it into Linderhof Palace.

 The opera Tannhauser inspired the grotto.
-Decorated with a waterfall, changing colors, and dressed in gold, the grotto might be the most elaborate man-made cave ever.
+Decorated with a waterfall, changing colors, and dressed in gold, the grotto might be the most elaborate artificial cave ever.